-The GW School of Medicine and Health Sciences has a number of experts available to discuss those impacts on children.
+The GW School of Medicine and Health Sciences has medicine and health experts available to comment on various holiday topics.

 Colin Young, PhD, received $2.4 million for his research on non-alcoholic fatty liver disease

 Researchers from the GW Cancer Center published in JAMA Dermatology on the efficacy of preventative strategies for adverse effects of taxane-based chemotherapy.

 GW Hospital is the first and only in D.C. to have RAPID CT Perfusion software.